 Are you planning on taking your dog’s bed outside at any point?
 Maybe you want to let your dog layout in the sun in your backyard or even bring your bed along during your next trip to the park.

-If you try to do this with a bed that’s only designed for indoor use, you could run into problems.
-That kind of bed might not hold up very well once it’s exposed to the elements, indoor dog beds will deteriorate quickly.
+If you try to do this with an indoor dog bed, you could run into problems.
+When exposed to the elements, indoor dog beds will deteriorate quickly.

 But there are some dog beds, like The Ultimate Dog Bed, that can be used both inside and out.
-It’s a great option for anyone who plans on putting their dog bed outside from time to time.
+The Ultimate Dog Bed is an excellent option for anyone who plans on putting their dog bed outside from time to time.

 9. Price Shop For a Bed in Your Budget

 Believe it or not, you can spend a small fortune on some dog beds.
-There are some premium choices that will run you hundreds and hundreds of dollars.
+Some premium choices are several hundred dollars.

 But you don’t have to spend that much on a dog bed if you don’t want to.
 You could find something more affordable that will also fit within your budget.

 The Small Round Dog Bed and the Large Round Dog Bed are two examples of this.
-They’re both heavy-duty dog beds that can be used inside and outside, but they’re also both dog beds that will cost you less than $50.
+They’re both heavy-duty dog beds that are designed to be used inside and outside, but they’re also affordable, costing you less than $50.

 10. Don’t Forget Beds For Your Other Dogs If You Have Them!